Dear Supporters –

-- Science collaborators are completing a 14-day quarantine from staff and facilities upon arrival to the Reserve.
+- Science collaborators are completing a 14-day quarantine from staff and facilities upon arrival to American Prairie.
 Other collaborators, partners, and media guests are being considered on a case-by-case basis, but all visits are self-contained and are required to operate independently from staff.

 - Hosted trips and tours are not being scheduled at this time.

 * This information is accurate as of June 1, 2020 and is subject to change.
 We will do our best to incorporate updates on our website or provide links to the most current source of information.